 It is therefore the culmination of a proactive approach for three production houses representing three successive generations that now coexist and complement each other in the Cité Ardente.
 Three very active companies that have a real impact on the audiovisual services companies installed at the Pôle Image de Liège such as Eye-Lite (rental of filming equipment), Mikros Image (visual effects) or the brand new mixing studio SonicPil.

-Of course, the success of Hors les Murs is also that of David Lambert, a true talent, who is determined to leave a mark in our audiovisual landscape.
-Behind the courtesy, omnipresent smile and his nonchalant appearance, hides a demanding and very talented artist.
-Known for his screenplay expertise, his striking first short film was a hit in the festival circuit (Vivre encore un peu), so he logically took the step to make a feature film.
+But the success ofHors Les Murs is naturally also that of David Lambert, a concentrate of talent, fiercely determined to impose his mark on our cinematographic landscape.
+Because behind his courtesy, his omnipresent smile and his apparent nonchalance, David is a demanding and very talented artist.
+Known for his script expertise, he seduced the festivals with his first short film(Vivre encore un peu) and logically followed it up with a feature film.
 A love story.
-A homosexual one.
+Homosexual.

 Face to face Ilir, bass player in a rock band.
 Albanian and homosexual.
 A mixture not easy to assume, as his interpreter Guillaume Gouix rightly points out.
 Especially when he falls under the spell of Paulo (the newcomer at the top of the bill, Matilia Malliarakis), a young dreamer, but also a real leech thirsty for love and attention.
 Without an exceptional performance by these omnipresent actors on screen, there is no salvation: the credibility of the film rests on their charisma and their chemistry, on their fragility and their doubts, on their mutual attachment, on the subtle ambivalence of their relationship.